nsrr/wumod-documentation/pages/README.md

 ## Data de-identification

 All personally identifiable information (PII) has been removed from the data files by the NSRR team.
-The calendar dates in the actigraphy files do not represent the actual dates of collection.
-The NSRR team shifted dates within subjects by a random offset (in multiples of 7) within ±2 months of the original data collection period.
+Calendar dates in the actigraphy epoch-by-epoch files do not represent the actual dates of collection.

 ## Data overview